 Strategic Investment Board Ltd is required to report on personal data related incidents.
-Within its Government framework, Strategic Investment Board Ltd has an explicit control system to meet its responsibility under Data Protection and Freedom of Information.
+Within its government framework, Strategic Investment Board Ltd has an explicit control system to meet its responsibility under Data Protection and Freedom of Information.
 The control system has been established to ensure the appropriate handling of personal data and information used for operational and reporting purposes by development of appropriate strategies and policies.
-In the 2021-22 year Strategic Investment Board Ltd received three Freedom of Information (FOI) requests (2020-21: 2).
+In the 2022-23 year Strategic Investment Board Ltd received five Freedom of Information (FOI) requests (2021-22: three).
 Strategic Investment Board Ltd will continue to monitor and assess its information risks in order to identify and address any weakness and ensure continuous improvement of its systems.

-There were no reportable losses of secure devices in 2021-22 (2020-21: Nil).
-There were no incidents of personal data loss recorded within the period under review (2020-21: Nil).
+There was one reportable loss of a secure device in 2022-23 (2021-22: Nil).
+There were no incidents of personal data loss recorded within the period under review (2021-22: Nil).